 MPLS VPN over mGRE with GET VPN

 GET VPN in combination with MPLS VPN over mGRE offers a scalable, secure network virtualization solution when IP encapsulation is required.
-In the MPLS VPN over mGRE deployment with GET, all L3 VPN traffic is encrypted as it egresses the c-PE router, maintaining a secure transport of COI traffic in a multipoint IP environment.
+In the MPLS VPN over mGRE deployment with GET, all L3 VPN traffic is encrypted as it egresses the c-PE router, maintaining a secure transport of L3 VPN traffic in a multipoint IP environment.

 Figure 17.
 MPLS VPN over mGRE with GET VPN

 Cryptography allows for secure communications through protocols and algorithms that allow authentication, data confidentiality, and data integrity.
-Because modern cryptography relies heavily on mathematics and computing, the science of cryptography is ever changing.
+As modern cryptography relies heavily on mathematics and computing, the science of cryptography is ever changing.
 To keep up with advances in these fields, it is necessary to adopt newer, stronger algorithms and larger key sizes.
-Next-Generation Encryption (NGE) is a set of secure ciphers and cryptographic algorithms designed to meet the security and scalability requirements of both governments and businesses for the next two decades.
+Next Generation Encryption (NGE) is a set of secure ciphers and cryptographic algorithms designed to meet the security and scalability requirements of both governments and businesses for the next two decades.
 NGE provides new algorithms for encryption, authentication, digital signatures, and key exchange.

 NGE Cryptographic Algorithms

 Cisco NGE technology is a complete set of algorithms, replacing legacy algorithms for encryption, authentication, integrity, and key exchange.
 Advanced Encryption Standard (AES) Cipher Block Chaining (CBC) is replaced by AES Galois Counter Mode (GCM) for authenticated encryption at high data rates.
-Public key algorithms for encryption and digital signatures such as RSA and Diffie-Hellman (DH) key exchange are replaced by Elliptic Curve Cryptography (ECC).
+Public key algorithms for encryption and digital signatures such as RSA, and Diffie-Hellman (DH) key exchange are replaced by Elliptic Curve Cryptography (ECC).
 For hash functions, SHA-2 replaces the legacy MD5 and SHA-1 algorithms.
-A detailed overview of NGE algorithms can be found here:
+A detailed overview of NGE algorithms can be found here: Next Generation Encryption.

 NGE, Suite B, and Classified Information